Why customer advocacy programs in B2B marketing should be more than just customer stories

 The advocacy program at Sage needs to work at scale, globally.
 It is extensive, wide-ranging and needs to be programmatic.
 This is why we manage it using Sage Champions, our club based on Influitive’s portal.
 But the mechanism itself is not the advocacy program.
 The program is what we do through it.

-A proper customer advocacy strategy has customer success stories at the core, but it is much more than that.
+To summarise – a proper customer advocacy strategy has customer success stories at the core, but it is much more than that.

 Interested in exploring the Sage Champions approach to customer success stories and advocacy?